Cronulla

 Cronulla is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Cronulla's population is estimated at around 18,897 as of Feb 2026.
-This reflects an increase of 998 people since the 2021 Census, which reported a population of 17,899 people.
-The change is inferred from the resident population of 18,757 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 299 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,908 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Cronulla's growth of 5.6% since the 2021 census exceeded both the SA4 region (4.0%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 73.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Cronulla is around 18,704.
+This figure reflects an increase of 805 people since the 2021 Census, which reported a population of 17,899.
+The resident population estimate of 18,656 by AreaSearch, based on the latest ERP data release by the ABS in June 2025, and an additional 296 validated new addresses since the Census date, supports this increase.
+This results in a density ratio of 4,858 persons per square kilometer, placing Cronulla within the top 10% of national locations assessed by AreaSearch.
+The suburb's 4.5% growth since the census is comparable to its SA4 region (5.0%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 73.0% of overall population gains in recent periods, driving Cronulla's growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 1,107 persons to 2041, reflecting a gain of 5.1% in total over the 17 years.
+Looking ahead, demographic trends suggest that the suburb of Cronulla is expected to grow by 935 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 4.7% in total over the 16-year period.

 Frequently Asked Questions - Population